Shortcuts Without Reaching

 Every keyboard shortcut on your Mac requires a modifier — Command, Shift, Control, Option.
 Those keys are tucked into the bottom corners of your keyboard, forcing your fingers off the home row dozens of times an hour.
 Over a full workday, that’s thousands of small reaches that slow you down and strain your hands.

+Home row mods fix this by putting modifiers right under your fingertips.
 Tap a key normally and you get the letter.
 Hold it briefly and it becomes a modifier.
 Your hands never move — every shortcut is one fluid motion from the home row.

 If you’re new to keyboard customization, read Keyboard Concepts first for background on dual-role keys and layers.